ksu-cs-textbooks/cis301/content/1-chapter/1_2-knightsKnaves.md

 Suppose Sarah is a knight.
 Then her statement is true, so Bill must also be a knight.
 This would mean Bill's statement would also be true, so Mae is a knight as well.
 But Mae says that Bill would say she's a knave, and that's not true -- Bill would truthfully say that Mae is a knight.

 Suppose instead that Sarah is a knave.
 Then her statement is false, so Bill must be a knave.
 This would make Bill's claim false as well, so Mae must be a knave.
-Mae knows that Bill would say she was a knight (since Bill is a knave, and would lie), but if Mae was a knave then she would indeed lie and say that Bill would say she was a knave.
+Mae knows that Bill would say she was a knight (since Bill is a knave, and would lie), and if Mae was a knave then she would indeed lie and say that Bill would say she was a knave.

-We can conclude that all three are knights.
+We can conclude that all three are knaves.

 </details>